adamdecaf/algorithms/GCD.md

 * Common Factors

-    O(mine(m,n))
+    O(min(m,n))
-    Assuming the lists are sorted, alternate walking down them and progressing the pointers when the values are equal (and storing that elsewhere) or progressing the pointer whose value is lesser to the next element.
+    Assuming the lists are sorted, alternate walking down them and progressing the pointers when the values are equal (and storing that elsewhere) or progressing the pointer whose value is lesser than the next element.

-    2 3 7 9 11
+    2 2 3 7 9 11
-    2 5 9
+    2 2 5 9

-    -> 2 -> 9
+    -> 2 -> 2 -> 9

+    Result <- []
+    while lst1 not empty and
+          lst2 not empty
+      if lst1.head == lst2.head
+        Result <- lst1.head
+        eliminate them both
+      else
+        eliminate smaller